Thirty Five leagues from Scilly

 Early morning departure

 Our departure from L’Aber Wrac’h came just as it got light enough to see the crab pots and nets that were peppered through the river entrance.
 It was dim and a light misty drizzle was blowing in from the NE.
 We cleared the harbour entrance and set our sails at the river mouth just as a lovely old 3 master came whispering through.
 In the soft, grey light of daybreak she looked almost ghostly as she turned upwind under the high rock bluff at the entrance to strike her sails.
-In her wake drifted a delicious waft of the bacon and eggs breakfast that was being cooked up on board.
+In her wake lingered a delicious waft of the bacon and eggs breakfast that was being cooked up on board.
 The watch and the cook stood at the quarter rail and gave us a friendly wave as we passed.
 They looked well fed and very satisfied.

 Beautiful sailing boats underway.